mecatronixofficial/mecatronixofficial/README.md

 # ⚡ Performance Matters

-We focus heavily on application speed, stability and production reliability.
+We focus heavily on application speed and stability.

 ### Our performance approach